prathimacode-hub/prathimacode-hub/README.md

     </td>

-**Testimonials📜**<br>

-In my whole life, I have never met someone like you.
-I met Prathima ma'am at LGMSOC, and she has mentored me ever since, including at the GWOC and Hacktoberfest.
-When I saw ma'am as my mentor, I really felt happy.
-When it comes to her kindness, she is always ready to help.
-When I first started with Open Source, I had no idea what the "O" stood for, but ma'am handled everything.
-Ma'am, there are no words to describe you, and I'd want to say that you are the best mentor I've ever seen in my life.
-Best of Luck for a Bright and Prosperous Future and Thank you so much again. - **Satyam Tripathi**, Open Source Contributor

-I was in a tunnel finding a torch.
-You were like a torch barrier for my mam.
-Thank you so much for being an amazing mentor and super motivator for me.
-Because of you, now I can contribute to few projects.
-Thanks again a tons mam!!
-I wish you all the best in your beautiful career ❣.
-If the time comes again, I will be so happy to contribute to your projects. - **Manognya Dasika**, Open Source Contributor

-You were very great at your work 💯🎉.
-Not only you were a mentor to my project that I came up with, but also you were a complete support to me and helpful in designing and detailing the project overview to another level.
-Without your help and dedication, this project wouldn't have been this successful.
-Thanks a lot for that !!
-I'm always grateful for your support. - **Samarth M R**, Project Admin

-Thank you.
-Having an opportunity to work under you and making contributions in those programs really helped me a lot, gained the experience and also knowing you personally was no less than an achievement for me.
-You're truly a great mentor!
-All the best ma'am for your future. - **Abhishek Sharma**, Open Source Contributor

 **My Ultimate Highlights🎇**<br>

 Embedded Engineer | Building Innovative Solutions | Supervisor & Mentor@GWOC | Hack Judge & Mentor | 3 * Hackathon Winner | GCCF | AWS ML | GitLab Certified | Technical Blogger | Pythonista | OpenSourcer | DevRel |